$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

 The weight $\mathrm{wt}(u)$ is now given by $\ell(S_1,T)-\ell(T,S_2^<)$, that is, by counting how many pairs of the set $T\times S^<_2$ are strictly ordered and subtract the number of strictly ordered pairs of $S_1\times T$.
 Since $S_1=S^<_1\cup T$, this is the same as

 We are going to show that the map $\iota$ preserves the degree.
-The other direction follows in a similar vein, since both algorithm are inverses.
-To proof that $\iota$ preserves the degree we can use a similar induction as in the Lemmata~\ref{lem-allworks} and~\ref{lem-allworks2} before.
+The other direction follows in a similar vein, since both algorithm are inverses, and is omitted.

+To proof that $\iota$ preserves the degree we can use a similar induction as in the Lemmas \ref{lem-allworks} and \ref{lem-allworks2} before.
 One easily verifies that the small cases, i.e. the empty shift and all possible flows on caps and cups, preserve the degree.
-It is worth noting that the shift of the degree
+The shift of the degree